How to Harness the Obscured Power Of Dim Dreams

 No matter our intelligence quotient, most of us have been overwhelmed by complexity at one time or another, especially in school.
 Calculus is complicated for many people; the Krebs cycle; trying to understand a foreign language, trying to understand the opposite sex.
 Whatever.
 From experience in trying to understand and apply complex knowledge, we learn that if we can break the knowledge into smaller pieces, we can begin to grasp it.
 If we can notice the rule at work, we can remember it easier.
 We need facts to hook new information on to make neural connections.

-On the contrary, the dim dream isn’t complicated, unlike the study subject.
-This is key to understanding the dim dream.
-When you’re having a dim dream, your mind sends a simple message.
+On the contrary, the faded dream isn’t complicated, unlike the study subject.
+This is key to starting to understand the faded dream.
+Sometimes, when you’ve had a faded dream, your subconscious sent a simple message.
 The message cycles over and over because there’s not much information in it.
 The experience can be like listening to a muddled lecture from a parent or sermon that doesn’t seem to say much, that could be condensed 95 percent, and not suffer a bit of loss from the communication.

 Compared to most times when you’re awake, information flows like a faucet at full blast.
 When you’re asleep, all you have is the sensation of the thoughts from your subconscious.
 The dream only has one or two data points, and the brain keeps hammering them home.
 They can be missing visuals.
 The visuals can be blurry.
 Just not much there to go by.

-Dim dreams aren’t well documented.
+Faded dreams aren’t well documented.
 They’re seldom talked about.
-That’s probably because the obscured detail gives you little to talk about.
+The obscured detail gives you little to talk about.

-Yet dim dreams are the norm for most people, especially for those who don’t try to remember their dreams and dismiss their importance.
-Vivid dreams can even be seen as a problem by someone accustomed to dim dreams.
+Yet faded dreams are the norm for most people, especially for those who don’t try to remember their dreams and dismiss their importance.
+Vivid dreams can even be seen as a problem by someone accustomed to dim, faded dreams.
 They often wonder what they can do when they suddenly have vivid dreams.
 The Sleep Foundation notes vivid dreams may be caused by fragmented sleep, sleep deprivation, stress, medication side effects, pregnancy, and sleep disorders.
-Presumably, dim dreams are what you get when everything is going fine.
+Presumably, faded dreams are what you get when everything is going fine, although that rationale should be debatable.

-A dim dream is a dream you don’t remember well.
+A faded dream is a dream you don’t remember well.

 Presumably, the problem isn’t with your ability to recall.
 You’ve remembered several details from other dreams in the past.
 You’re applying the Dream Recovery System correctly.
 What you do remember of it, there are only one or two data points.